 For the PhD degree, the student's course of study must include PHY 711, 712, 741, 742, and 770 unless satisfactorily completed elsewhere.
 Students must also take three elective courses at the graduate level (600 or 700 level), one of which must be in physics.
 To graduate, students must achieve a 3.0 grade point average in graduate courses within the physics department.
-A research advisory committee, appointed after completion of the preliminary examination, determines the additional courses needed for the PhD, such as Advanced Quantum Mechanics, Solid State Physics, General Relativity, Nonlinear Optics, Math or Computer Science, Medical Engineering, etc. The University's preliminary examination requirement is satisfied by passing a written preliminary examination at the end of the first year of graduate study.
-The examination may be retaken once, at the end of the second year.
-Within twelve months of completing the preliminary examination, the student submits to his or her individual advisory committee, and defends orally a dissertation research plan.
+The University's preliminary examination requirement is satisfied by passing a written preliminary examination usually taken at the end of the first year of graduate study.
+The examination may be retaken once.
+A research advisory committee, appointed after completion of the preliminary examination, determines the additional courses needed for the PhD, such as Advanced Quantum Mechanics, Solid State Physics, General Relativity, Nonlinear Optics, Math or Computer Science, Medical Engineering, etc. Within twelve months of completing the preliminary examination, the student submits to his or her individual advisory committee, and defends orally a dissertation research plan.
 The research advisory committee meets annually with the student to ensure timely progress toward the degree.
 Upon completion of the research in the approved plan, the student writes his or her dissertation, presents it to the department, and defends it orally as prescribed by the Graduate School.

 The research interests of the graduate faculty are in experimental and computational biophysics, optics, experimental and theoretical solid state physics, particle physics, and relativity.
-Well-equipped laboratories are available for subpicosecond pulsed laser studies, time-resolved biospectroscopy optical tweezers to study nanomotors, surface physics, atomic force microscopy, single molecule manipulation, biochemical DNA techniques, aptamer and fibrin research, dynamics of macromolecules, and video microscopy.
+Well-equipped laboratories are available for subpicosecond pulsed laser studies, time-resolved biospectroscopy optical tweezers to study nanomotors, surface physics, atomic force microscopy, single molecule manipulation, biochemical DNA techniques, aptamer and fibrin research, dynamics and motility of macromolecules, and video microscopy.
 Theoretical research is supported by a 24 processor IBM SP2 supercomputer and Linux clusters.

 For more details on the PhD program, visit www.wfu.edu/physics or write to the chair of the graduate committee.
-Departmental graduate committee: Bonin (chair), Cook, Carroll, Fetrow, Macosko, Matthews, R. Williams.
+Departmental graduate committee: Guthold (chair), Anderson, Bonin, Fetrow, N. Holzwarth, Macosko.